nyantropy/Gravitas/ENGINE_UI_AUTHORING_GUIDE.md

 # Engine UI Authoring Guide

-This is the practical handbook for building retained UI in Gravitas.
+This is the practical handbook for building retained UI on the Gravitas engine runtime.
+It describes engine-level authoring rules only.
+Application-specific feature names, business rules, content, and migration notes belong in the application repository documentation.

-The runtime supports many historical and low-level paths.
-New feature UI should not choose freely between them.
-Use the preferred authoring model below unless you are maintaining compatibility code, writing a primitive visualization, or building engine tooling that explicitly needs a lower layer.

-The final v1.0 audit and compatibility classification are recorded in [ENGINE_UI_RUNTIME_V1_AUDIT.md](ENGINE_UI_RUNTIME_V1_AUDIT.md).
+The final engine-level v1.0 audit is recorded in [ENGINE_UI_RUNTIME_V1_AUDIT.md](ENGINE_UI_RUNTIME_V1_AUDIT.md).

-## The Standard Model
+## Standard Model

 New UI is authored in this order: